ofluffydev/polished/pci/README.md

 - **Device Detection:** Checks for valid vendor IDs (0xFFFF means no device present).
 - **Logging:** Uses the `serial_logging` crate to log device information, or a no-op logger if the feature is disabled.
 - **No-Std:** Uses `#![no_std]` and the `alloc` crate for string formatting.
+- **Unit Testing:** Pure functions and struct formatting are covered by unit tests in the source.

 ______________________________________________________________________